-As of December 31, 2016, we had federal and State of California net operating loss carryforwards, or NOLs, of \$94.7 million and \$90.9 million, respectively.
-In general, under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its NOLs to offset future taxable income.
-Our existing NOLs may be subject to limitations arising from previous ownership changes, and if we undergo an ownership change our ability to utilize NOLs could be further limited by Section 382 of the Code.
+At December 31, 2017, we had federal and state net operating loss carryforwards ("NOLs"), of \$122.3 million and \$60.3 million, respectively.
+In general, under Section 382 of the Internal Revenue Code of 1986, as amended (the "Code") a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its NOLs to offset future taxable income.
+Our existing NOLs may be subject to limitations arising from previous ownership changes, and if we undergo an ownership change, our ability to utilize NOLs could be further limited by Section 382 of the Code.
 Future changes in our stock ownership, some of which are outside of our control, could result in an ownership change under Section 382 of the Code.
 Furthermore, our ability to utilize NOLs of companies that we may acquire in the future may be subject to limitations.
 There is also a risk that due to regulatory changes, such as suspensions on the use of NOLs, or other unforeseen reasons, our existing NOLs could expire or otherwise be unavailable to offset future income tax liabilities.
 For these reasons, we may not be able to realize a tax benefit from the use of our NOLs, whether or not we attain profitability.
+The Tax Act includes changes to the U.S. federal corporate income tax rate, and our NOLs and other deferred tax assets have been revalued at the newly enacted rate.
+The revaluation did not have a material impact on our consolidated balance sheet and consolidated statement of operations because we currently maintain a full valuation allowance on our U.S. deferred tax assets.